 Collateral for repossessed loans is acquired through foreclosure or similar proceedings and is recorded at the estimated fair value of the home, less the costs to sell.
-At repossession, the fair value of the collateral is computed based on the historical recovery rates of previously charged-off loans; the loan is charged off and the loss is charged to the allowance for loan losses.
+At repossession, the collateral is recorded at the same amount as the principal balance as the loan.
+The fair value of the collateral is then computed based on the historical recovery rates of previously charged-off loans; the loan is charged off and the loss is charged to the allowance for loan losses.
 At each reporting period, the fair value of the collateral is adjusted to the lower of the amount recorded at repossession or the estimated sales price less estimated costs to sell, based on current information.
+Repossessed homes totaled \$795 and \$517 as of December 31, 2022 and 2021, respectively, and are included in other assets in the balance sheets.